aptech/docs/docs/CR-glm.rst

     // File name with full path
     fname = getGAUSShome() $+ "examples/auto2.dta";

-    //Declare 'fit' to be a glmOut structure struct glmOut fit;
+    // Declare 'fit' to be a glmOut structure struct glmOut fit;

-    //Call 'glm' with no intercept model
-    fit = glm(fname, "mpg ~ -1 + weight + gear_ratio",  "normal");
+    // Call 'glm' with no intercept model fit = glm(fname, "mpg ~ -1 + weight + gear_ratio",  "normal");

 After running the code above, the output is :